McGill-ECSE321-Winter2025/project-group-7/README.md

 This project is focused on providing a seamless experience for board game enthusiasts by enabling easy game sharing and event organization.
 Future enhancements may include additional social features or advanced search and filtering options.

-## Installation, Building, Testing and Running the Application
+## Installing, Building, Testing and Running the Application

 Running the app locally requires Java and PostgreSQL